IndigoUnited/js-dejavu/README.md

     var EventsEmitter = Class({

-        Implements: EventsInterface,   // The class must implement the EventsInterface interface
+        Implements: EventsInterface,   // The class implements the EventsInterface interface
                                        // You can specify multiple interfaces in an array

         /**